batatora/core-plans_km/cabal-install/README.md

-# shellcheck
+# cabal-install

-ShellCheck is a GPLv3 tool that gives warnings and suggestions for bash/sh shell scripts.
+Command-line interface for Cabal and Hackage.

 ## Maintainers